 Council Tax is a tax on domestic property.
-It is a local tax collected by local authorities and therefore all liable residents are required to pay.
+It is a local tax collected by local authorities and all liable residents have to pay.

 Council Tax pays for hundreds of services.
-Some services you will see and use every day and some services that you do not need now, but you or your family may need them in the future and they support your local community.
+Some of these services you see and use every day.
+Other services support your local community, and you or your family may need them in the future.

-Our 2023/24 budget will result in a Council Tax increase of 2.99% for the residents of Gateshead in respect of our expenditure plus an additional Council Tax increase of 2% for residents of Gateshead in respect of the Government's charge for adult social care expenditure.
+Our 2023/24 budget resulted in a Council Tax increase of 2.99% for Gateshead residents in respect of our expenditure.
+There was an additional increase of 2% for Gateshead residents in respect of the Government's charge for adult social care expenditure.

-This will result in a combined Council Tax increase of 4.99% for residents of Gateshead (excluding precepts from the Police and Crime Commissioner, Fire Authority and Lamesley Parish) resulting in £1.26 a week rise for the majority of Council taxpayers in Gateshead living in the lowest value properties (Band A), or £1.89 a week for those in Band D.
+This resulted in a combined Council Tax increase of 4.99% for Gateshead residents (excluding precepts from the Police and Crime Commissioner, Fire Authority and Lamesley Parish).
+This represented a £1.26 a week rise for the majority of Gateshead residents, living in the lowest-value properties (Band A).
+The rise was £1.89 a week for those in Band D.

 Increasing Council Tax is a difficult decision which is never taken lightly.
 An increase of 4.99% will raise £5.2 million of funding which will help fund essential services.
 However, this is still nowhere near enough.
-Our 2023/24 budget has been balanced using reserves of £25.8 million along with almost £13.1m budget cuts.
+We have balanced our 2023/24 budget using reserves of £25.8 million along with almost £13.1m budget cuts.

-Visit our Budget 2023-24 pages for more detailed information about the budget and planned increases.
+Visit our Budget 2023-24 pages for more detailed information about the budget and the increase to Council Tax.